Game Research and Immersive Design (GRID) Lab

 The Game Research and Immersive Design (GRID) Lab, an initiative of Ohio University's Scripps College of Communication, was developed by the School of Media Arts and Studies faculty and staff to provide the Appalachian Ohio region with training, education, and an opportunity to develop technical and creative skills with digital game technology.

 The GRID Lab serves as an innovative and creative center for undergraduate and graduate students, faculty, and staff research and project development.
-The GRID Lab's research laboratory opened in September 2005 made possible through a grant from the Appalachian Regional Commission and other university and community partners.
-Since 2005, the GRID Lab has been awarded numerous grants and contracts from state and federal agencies including the Department of Homeland Security, Central Ohio Urban Area Security Initiative, the Ohio Board of Regents, and the National Institutes of Health.
-Please see our Research section of the website for details on past, current, and future projects.
+The GRID Lab's research laboratory opened in September 2005, made possible through a grant from the Appalachian Regional Commission and other university and community partners.
+The GRID Lab has been awarded numerous grants and contracts from state and federal agencies, including the Department of Homeland Security, Central Ohio Urban Area Security Initiative, the Ohio Board of Regents, and the National Institutes of Health.

-The GRID Lab is proud to collaborate with the following regional partners: Ohio University's Voinovich School of Leadership and Public Affairs, Adena Ventures, The CREATE_space, and The Virtual Immersive Technologies and Arts for Learning Laboratory (VITAL Lab).
+The GRID Lab is proud to collaborate with the following regional partners: Ohio University's Voinovich School of Leadership and Public Service, Adena Ventures, The CREATE_space and the Virtual Immersive Technologies and Arts for Learning Laboratory (VITAL Lab).